intel-analytics/BigDL-2.x/docs/docs/ProgrammingGuide/metrics.md

 ValidationMethod is a method to validate the model during model training or evaluation.
 The trait can be extended by user-defined method.

-Now we have defined AUC to evaluate model.
+In addition of the ValidationMethods provided in BigDL, Zoo provides several extra metrics for practical industry applications.

 ---
 ## AUC ####